-Bond - A written promise, generally under seal, to pay a specified sum of money, called the face value, at a fixed time in the future, called the date of maturity, and carrying interest at a fixed rate, usually payable periodically.
+Bond - A written promise to pay a specified sum of money, at a fixed time in the future, and carrying interest at a fixed rate, usually payable periodically.
 The most common types of bonds are general obligation, revenue bonds, and special improvement district bonds.
 These are most frequently used to finance capital projects.